FriesNugget/Projects/README.md

 # Projects
-Differnt kind of projects that I'm working on
+Different kind of projects that I'm working on